AnthonyLopez-Github/Argon2-Password-Manager/README.md

 The "gen psswd" command will generate a password for a chosen site.
 Please note that it is required you make a site first before using this command.
 * If this is the first time gen psswd is run on a site, it will store a hashed version of the key in a file for future reference.

+The "inc count" command will increment the password change counter for the site you provide it.
+Be careful when using this as it will change the output of the generated password.

 The "exit" command will close the program.